wxyz-abcd/node-haxball/README.md

     - `console`, `performance`, `crypto`, (browser's window object should have these objects as well.)
     - `RTCPeerConnection`, `RTCIceCandidate`, `RTCSessionDescription`, `WebSocket`, `XMLHttpRequest`, (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
     - `JSON5`, `pako`.
 (These are two external libraries required by Haxball.)
-  - `config`: Custom configuration for backend/proxy server.
+  - `config`: Custom configuration for backend/proxy server as well as the library itself.
 Valid object keys are;
     - `backend`: Custom backend configuration.
 Valid object keys are:
       - `hostname`: backend's main domain url address.
 Defaults to: `www.haxball.com`.
       - `hostnameWs`: backend's url address for websocket connections.
 Defaults to: `p2p.haxball.com`.